 Annual CO₂ reduction: 430,000 t

-This carbon offset project effectively helps both fight climate change and access to clean energy by building biogas plants in communities across rural Vietnam.
+This climate protection project effectively helps both fight climate change and access to clean energy by building biogas plants in communities across rural Vietnam.
 For farmers in Vietnam, using waste to generate clean, sustainable energy saves them precious income while improving their family’s health and the environment.

 People on the rural countryside of Vietnam are facing increasing challenges to secure energy for cooking and live.
 Their access to traditional cooking fuels is declining.
 The commercial fuels are expensive.
 The collection or purchasing of firewood deplete natural resources and damage the environment.
 The income spent on these fuels and the time spent by women and children gathering it could be used for other activities such as income generation, school and leisure.
 Moreover, the firewood is often burned indoors resulting in respiratory and eye problems.
 On the other hand, animal husbandry causes considerable sanitary and environmental pollution problems for rural households.